 This course explores the rationale, principles and strategies for teaching grammar in context to better support English language teaching and learning in KS2 and KS3.
 It introduces a text-based, meaning-focused approach to grammar teaching, supported with a variety of classroom teaching strategies.
-The course will facilitate teachers in enabling their students to raise their grammatical awareness and understand grammar forms as meaning in context, thus addressing language fluency, comprehension and accuracy in both a contextualized and coherent way.
+The course will facilitate teachers in enabling their students to raise their grammatical awareness and understand grammar forms in terms of how they are used to make meaning in context, thus addressing such issues as language fluency, comprehension and accuracy in both a contextualized and coherent way.
 Teachers will analyse and evaluate samples of appropriate learning materials as well as adapt and design their own materials suitable for their students.